[Update]: This blog post was updated on March 31. 2020

-The -SearchQuery parameter available in the Search-Mailbox command allows you to filter items stored in Exchange mailboxes using a set of item attributes and properties.
+The -SearchQuery parameter available in the Search-Mailbox allows you to filter items stored in Exchange mailboxes using a set of item attributes and properties.
+The -ContentMatchQuery parameter in the New-ComplianceSearch command allow you to filter items stored in Exchange mailboxes, SharePoint and public folders.

-Microsoft doesn’t offer documentation regarding attributes that can be used with the -SearchQuery parameter, so I decided to create my own list.
+Since it’s quite hard to find any documentation regarding attributes that can be used with the -SearchQuery and -ContentMatchQuery parameters, I decided to create my own list.

 Unfortunately, not all properties indexed by Exchange search are available (but there are a few extra ones that may come in handy).